-The Fairfax at Embassy Row is a historic Washington, D.C. hotel saturated with rich significance.
-A Washington, D.C. landmark, our storied hotel has an intriguing history that spans more than 80 years.
+The Fairfax at Embassy Row is a historic Washington, D.C. landmark, with an intriguing history that spans more than 80 years.

 When The Fairfax opened its doors in 1927, distinguished guests were instantly drawn to its stately elegance, and more than willing to part with the outrageous sum of $4.00 per day for a double occupancy suite with a parlor, bedroom, and full bath.
 Colonel H. Grady Gore and his wife purchased the historic D.C. hotel in 1932, and it was during this decade that congressman, senators, and ambassadors began to make the hotel their permanent residence.
 Prominent tenants included a young Al Gore, Jr., Mrs. Henry Cabot Lodge, Admiral and Mrs. Chester William Nimitz, and Senator John L. McClellan.
 A young George H. Bush and his parents, Senator and Mrs. Prescott Bush, also made The Fairfax their home when in town.